vran-dev/obsidian-contribution-graph/README.md

 ## What

-Contribution Graph is a plugin for [obsidian.md](https://obsidian.md/) which could generate interactive heatmap graphs like GitHub to track your notes, habits, activity, history, and so on.
+Contribution Graph is a plugin for [obsidian.md](https://obsidian.md/) which can generate interactive heatmap graphs like GitHub to track your notes, habits, activity, history, and so on.

 <a href="https://www.buymeacoffee.com/vran">